Our Lady Star of the Sea and St Winefride, Amlwch: Location and history

 The church is on the A5025 road, about 0.5 mi to the west of Amlwch, a town on the north coast of Anglesey, Wales.
 It is dedicated to St Mary (under the title Our Lady, Star of the Sea) and to St Winefride, a 7th-century Welsh noblewoman who is also venerated at St Winefride's Well, Flintshire.
 Construction of the church began in 1932, when the foundations were excavated.
 It was completed in 1937, and the church was consecrated in the same year.
 The architect was Giuseppe Rinvolucri, an Italian engineer from Piedmont, who settled in Conwy, north Wales, because his English wife was suffering from tuberculosis.
 His specialist field was the design of Roman Catholic churches, and other – more conventional – examples of his work can be found in Abergele and Porthmadog, also in north Wales.

 The church is part of Caernarfon Deanery within the Diocese of Wrexham.
 The parish of Amlwch and Benllech also includes the church Our Lady of Lourdes, Benllech.

 Damage from the weather and deterioration in the concrete meant that the church closed for worship in 2004, requiring worshippers to attend services elsewhere on Anglesey.
 Demolition was a possibility in 2006.
 An appeal launched raised the estimated £1.2 million to £1.4 million necessary for repairs, which included replacing the roof coverings, redecorating internally and externally, and repairing the steps.
 An application for planning permission for the work was submitted in May 2008 to the Isle of Anglesey County Council.
 An application for a grant of £840,000 from the Heritage Lottery Fund was rejected on 18 March 2009, with the committee concerned about the proposed new extension (terming it "inappropriate"), although recognising the "high heritage merit" of the proposal.
 Cadw (the Welsh Assembly Government body responsible for the built heritage of Wales) made a grant of £150,000 in 2007; the National Churches Trust made a grant of £10,000 in June 2010; and other bodies and individuals made donations to the appeal.
 The church reopened after its restoration on 1 May 2011 with a Mass celebrated by the Bishop of Wrexham, Edwin Regan.

+The church is the starting point of a short film, titled Here We Are, by Turner Prize winning artist Elizabeth Price, which was created for the 2025 Liverpool Biennial.
+The film looks at the inspiration for the church's architecture and goes on to look at other examples of modernist Catholic churches that followed, and examines possible patterns in their creation.